By Alice Plouchard Stelzer

 Looking for a totally free way to access a variety of paid genealogy records, like those provided by Ancestry or MyHeritage, from your own computer?

 Well there’s good news, you most likely can.
 And you might be surprised to hear that the solution is probably only a few clicks away.

 An increasing number of libraries are now providing access to genealogy resources free of charge.
 Many can be accessed directly on their websites — meaning that you can take advantage [...]

 Whether you’re looking for an elusive obituary or a family scandal, free newspaper archives are an excellent resource for filling out your family tree.
 In fact, many online archives make it so easy to search decades of ‘dusty’ old papers, you might find that it’s awfully easy to lose yourself in the past.

-We’ve thrown together a list of three of our favorite places to find free access to old newspapers.
-Each is worth checking out since [...]
+We’ve gathered together a list of three of our favorite places to find free access to old newspapers.
+Each is worth checking out since they all have [...]